We think this TV show stands out for:

-Overall, the series is lighthearted, but it also contains its fair share of both thoughtful and dramatic moments, which usually present themselves when the events in Kevin's life are touched by the social, political, and economic upheavals of the era.
+Overall, the series is lighthearted, but it also contains its fair share of both thoughtful and dramatic moments.
+These moments usually present themselves when the events in Kevin's life are touched by the social, political, and economic upheavals of the era.
 Conflicts between Mr. Arnold and Kevin's older sister Karen are frequent, as the elder Arnold's traditional middle class values collide with Karen's hippie counterculture ideals.
-This tension -- in addition to concerns about the draft, losing neighborhood children in Vietnam, and putting a man on the moon -- create the backdrop for a world that Kevin and his friends must try to make sense of while growing into adulthood.
+This tension in The Wonder Years -- in addition to concerns about the draft, losing neighborhood children in Vietnam, and putting a man on the moon -- create the backdrop for a world that Kevin and his friends must try to make sense of while growing into adulthood.

 Talk to your kids about ...

 Families can talk about nostalgia in the media, especially in shows like The Wonder Years.
 How accurate do you think TV shows and movies that look back on the past -- particularly the recent past -- are?
 Do people in general have a tendency to idealize certain parts of history?

 Families can also talk specifically about life in America during the 1960s and '70s.
 What was it like growing up in that era?
 How have events like the Vietnam War and the hippie counterculture movement impacted American life today?
 Which of today's events do you think will have as lasting an effect on future generations?

 Find more TV shows that help kids build character.

 For kids who love family TV